Robust Dynamic Walking for a 3D Dual-SLIP Model under One-Step Unilateral Stiffness Perturbations: Towards Bipedal Locomotion over Compliant Terrain: Methods

 The 3D \ac{Dual-SLIP} model was introduced in~\cite{liu2015dynamic}, as an extension of the 2D \ac{Dual-SLIP} model~\cite{geyer2006compliant}, in order to capture both the lateral sway and vertical oscillations of the \ac{CoM} observed in human walking.
+For brevity, only the extended 3D \ac{Dual-SLIP} will be presented here, as the regular model proposed for locomotion over rigid terrain has been analyzed in depth in previous works~\cite{liu2015dynamic,liu2015dual}.

-The model consists of a point mass with two massless spring legs attached to it, as shown in Fig. \ref{fig::regular_3D_Dual_SLIP}.
-Adopting the notation of~\cite{liu2015dynamic}, $m>0$ is the point mass, $k>0$ is the spring stiffness, which is assumed to be the same for both legs, and $\bm{p}_{c}= ^{\intercal} \in \mathbb{R}^3$ denotes the \ac{CoM} position with respect to an inertial frame of reference.
-For each leg $i \in \{A,B\}$, $\bm{p}_{i}^{f}= ^{\intercal} \in \mathbb{R}^3$ denotes the foot position and $\bm{l_{i}} = \bm{p_{c}}-\bm{p}_{i}^{f} \in \mathbb{R}^3$ represents the vector from the foot to the point mass; let $l_{0}>0$ be the rest length of this vector, which is the same for both legs.
-Finally, the swing leg touchdown is determined by the forward\footnote{Note that the forward touchdown angle is defined slightly different than that in \cite{liu2015dynamic}.} and lateral touchdown angles $\theta \in \mathbb{R}$ and $\phi \in \mathbb{R}$, respectively.
+The model consists of a point mass with two spring legs attached to it, as shown in Fig. \ref{fig::DS_diagram_compliant}.
+Adopting the notation of~\cite{liu2015dynamic}, $m>0$ is the point mass, and $\bm{p}_{c}= ^{\intercal} \in \mathbb{R}^3$ denotes the \ac{CoM} position with respect to an inertial frame of reference.
+For each leg $i \in \{A,B\}$, $\bm{p}_{f,i}= ^{\intercal} \in \mathbb{R}^3$ denotes the foot position, and $\bm{l_{i}} = \bm{p_{c}}-\bm{p}_{f,i} \in \mathbb{R}^3$ represents the vector from the foot to the point mass; let $l_{0}>0$ be the rest length of this vector, which is the same for both legs.
+In contrast to the regular model, the spring stiffness $k_{i}>0$ can now be configured with different values for each leg $i$, while point masses were added to the feet of the model.
+Let $m_{f,i}$ be the mass of the foot in leg $i$, concentrated at the end point, which comes into contact with the ground.
+Finally, the swing leg touchdown is determined by the forward and lateral touchdown angles $\theta \in \mathbb{R}$ and $\phi \in \mathbb{R}$, respectively.

+According to~\cite{vasilopoulos2014compliant}, a compliant surface can be modeled using a combination of lumped parameter elements, based on viscoelastic theory.
+In this work, the \acf{HC} model will be utilized, since it is simple and fairly accurate \cite{stronge2018impact}.
+The \ac{HC} model captures the compliance of the surface through the interaction force between the materials that come into contact (e.g. foot and ground).
+Specifically, the interaction force applied at the foot of leg $i$ is defined as:

+where $k_{g,i}, b_{g,i} \in \mathbb{R}$ are the stiffness and damping parameters of the surface under the foot-leg $i$, respectively, $h=1.5$ for a Hertzian non-adhesive contact, and $z_{f,i} \in \mathbb{R}$ is the vertical position of the foot in leg $i$.
+The damping of the surface is defined as a function of the stiffness: $b_{g,i} = 1.5 c_{a} k_{g,i}$, where $c_{a}$ will be fixed to 0.2, as in \cite{vasilopoulos2014compliant}.
+Consequently, by adjusting the stiffness of the ground $k_{g,i}$, the interaction force can be derived, as a function of the foot's vertical position $z_{f,i}$, which when negative represents penetration into the ground.
+Following the same notation as in \cite{vasilopoulos2014compliant}, the interaction force is assumed to act only on the vertical axis, while the foot motion is assumed to be constrained in the horizontal plane, meaning that the foot masses are only allowed to move vertically $(\dot{x}_{f,B} = \dot{y}_{f,B}\equiv 0)$.